DeadtommiVR/DF-Detection-Exploration-/README.md

   - Split data into **train (80%), test (20%), and holdout (1 sequence per class)**.
   - Compute **Optical Flow dynamically during training** instead of precomputing.

+- **MAJOR INSIGHTS**
+If I were to do this project again I would find a new data set.
+This data set, doesn't seem to have included some of the more modern or updated deepfake video/manipulation techniques, so would be out of date pretty quickly.
 ---

 ## **Project Structure**